openstack/tacker/doc/source/reference/reservation_policy_usage_guide.rst

 ..

-2. Replace the flavor with reservation in tosca-tempate given for reservation policy as below:
+2. Replace the flavor with reservation in tosca-template given for reservation policy as below:
 Ref:
 ``samples/tosca-templates/vnfd/tosca-vnfd-host-reservation.yaml``